Gifts for Poker Players: The Complete Guide (2026)

 | Surprise delivery | Direct to recipient, handwritten card — note in quote |

-Browse chip inspiration and customer gallery for visual references.
-Artwork specs: poker chip design guide.
+Browse the gallery for visual references.
+Mock up a surprise layout in the Label Studio or read artwork specs: poker chip design guide.

 Not a player yourself?
 Stop here and read the dedicated custom poker chips gift guide — it walks through cash vs tournament, sizing, and mistakes gift buyers make.